ccosse/ccosse.github.io/README.md

 at work, ie from my office, and my kids would literally teach themselves new things by the time I got home.
 If they wanted internet access, at least, which they did.
 Reading Edge was the prototype app for a larger proposed ecosystem based around the credits-for-internet-access scheme.
 Reading Edge itself went by the name <i>Force Reader</i> and the ecosystem was named the <i>Net Dispenser</i>.
-But now it's just the reading part and the points, and you decide the exchange rate or how those points are redeemed.
+But now it's just the reading part and the ability to earn points, while you decide the exchange rate and how those points are redeemed.

 #### Software
 Reading Edge is built around the APIs for <a target="_blank" href="https://www.npmjs.com/package/wikipedia">Wikipedia</a>